erickgch/chatette_ai/README.md

 concise briefing in one LLM call.

 **Gmail**
-Ask Chatette to summarise recent emails.
+Ask Chatette to summarize recent emails.
 She searches the RAG index first and falls back to a live Gmail API call if needed.

 **Draft Creation**